Christ Gospel Churches International: Doctrines

-The emphasis of Hicks' teachings is that the Bible is the infallible Word of God and that it calls on Christians to grow to spiritual maturity, both in their moral development and in their spiritual love relationship with Jesus Christ, in order to be in the Bride of Christ.
-The core of her distinctive approach to Scripture is founded on the principle that the Old Testament Tabernacle was laid out in the form of a cross and serves as a picture or metaphor of Christian believers' spiritual experiences as they grow to maturity in Christ Jesus, as taught in the New Testament (Hebrews 9:8-11; Ephesians 2:19-22).
+The emphasis of Hicks' teachings was, among other things, that the Bible, particularly and exclusively the King James Version, is the infallible Word of God and that it calls on Christians to grow to spiritual maturity, both in their moral development and in their spiritual love relationship with Jesus Christ, in order to be in the Bride of Christ.
+The core of her distinctive approach to Scripture was founded on her belief that the Tabernacle used by the Israelites from the Exodus to the Conquest of Canaan was laid out in the form of a cross and serves as a picture or metaphor of Christian believers' spiritual experiences as they grow to maturity in Christ Jesus, as taught in the New Testament (Hebrews 9:8-11; Ephesians 2:19-22).

-A related core principle is that the Lord Jesus Christ is the Head over all things and that all things work together for good to those who love the Lord.
-These concepts can be found throughout Hicks's numerous publications and in church teachings.
+Hicks taught the doctrine of the Rapture of a select group of Christians called overcomers.
+Hicks also said on numerous occasions that Jesus Christ communicated with her both audibly and in person.
+These concepts can be found throughout Hicks's numerous publications and in church teachings, which are offered on the church website.
+Neither Hicks' books nor the church generally cites or refers to any other denomination or spiritual leader.